SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-23-autism-acetaminophen.md

 Don't be distracted.

 Here, as an instructive example, are the Weekend Publisher and the Assistant Weekend Publisher.
-(Given l'affaire Jimmy Kimmel, I thought I should consult with the publishers before offering an anti-Trump editorial opinion.)
+(Given l'affaire Jimmy Kimmel, I thought I should consult with my publishers before offering an anti-Trump editorial opinion.)
 As you can see, they are not distracted by the latest Trump&hellip; emissions.
 In fact, they are not even much distracted from their nap schedule.